tmhglnd/mercury-docs/docs/welcome.md

 ### ☮️ Make Music, Not War

-:::info Life on earth is in crisis.
-Please support a charity!
-No one is too small to make a difference!
+:::info Consider supporting a charity

 If you enjoy the work I do and consider supporting me, then please instead (or as well) consider donating that money to a charity.